kimpal/anomaly_detection/README.md

 1. IN this file, the following needs to be done:
    - dataset needs to be selected
    - target values depending on dataset and binary / multiclass classification
-   - Feature importance score corresponding to the desired number of features discovered bay running the file form step 3 about
+   - Feature importance score corresponding to the desired number of features discovered bay running the file form step 3 above
    - make sure the desired parameters to test are set for the different algorithm
 2. Start the code run and check that the code starts, then take a coffee brake...